-Commercial: The gross profit percent increase for the three months ended October 27, 2012 compared to the same period one year ago was the result of an improvement of reseller and national account business due to sales mix, increased manufacturing and services infrastructure utilization, and a reduction of warranty costs as a percentage of sales, partially offset by a small decline in the outdoor advertising niche due to competitive market pressures on pricing.
+Commercial: The gross profit percent decrease for the three months ended January 26, 2013 compared to the same period one year ago was the result of competitive market pressures on pricing in the billboard niche, costs incurred to cover a product outside of warranty obligations, which were partially offset by an improvement of reseller and national account business due to sales mix, increased manufacturing and services infrastructure utilization and cost management, and a reduction in warranty costs as a percentage of sales.

-Live Events: The gross profit percent increase for the three months ended October 27, 2012 compared to the same period one year ago was the result of improvements from manufacturing utilization, a reduction of warranty costs as a percentage of sales, and improved margin based on sales mix.
+Live Events: The gross profit percent for the three months ended January 26, 2013 compared to the same period one year ago was flat.

-Schools and Theatres: The gross profit percent increase for the three months ended October 27, 2012 compared to the same period one year ago was the result of higher gross profit percentages on product sales mix, increased manufacturing utilization, and lower warranty costs as a percentage of sales.
+Schools and Theatres: The gross profit percent increase for the three months ended January 26, 2013 compared to the same period one year ago was the result of a more favorable product sales mix, increased manufacturing utilization and cost management, and lower warranty costs as a percentage of sales.

-Transportation: The gross profit percent increase for the three months ended October 27, 2012 compared to the same period one year ago was the net result of an increase of approximately four percentage points in margin on product sales because of sales mix and profitability on the contracts produced this quarter, increased manufacturing and services infrastructure utilization and a decrease in warranty expenses as a percentage of sales.
+Transportation: The gross profit percent increase for the three months ended January 26, 2013 compared to the same period one year ago was the net result of an increase in margin from a more favorable product sales mix and improved profitability on the contracts produced this quarter, increased manufacturing and services infrastructure utilization and a decrease in warranty expenses as a percentage of sales.

-International: The gross profit percent increase for the three months ended October 27, 2012 compared to the same period one year ago was primarily the result of improved margins on product sales mix.
+International: The gross profit percent increase for the three months ended January 26, 2013 compared to the same period one year ago was primarily the result of improved margins on product sales mix.